huaweicloud/terraform-provider-huaweicloud/docs/resources/waf_domain.md

 * `enterprise_project_id` - (Optional, String, ForceNew) Specifies the enterprise project ID of WAF domain.
   Changing this parameter will create a new resource.

+* `custom_page` - (Optional, List) The user-defined alarm configuration is displayed after an error occurs.
+The object structure is documented below.

 The `server` block supports:

 * `client_protocol` - (Required, String) Protocol type of the client.
 The options include `HTTP` and `HTTPS`.